Famous movie soundtracks to play on piano

 The theme for Jurassic Park communicates a feeling of awe felt by the visitors.
 It draws the audience into the experience of the characters.
 Now you can learn to play this theme on the piano.

 The theme from Jaws, composed by John Williams is extraordinary.
 It is made up of just two notes, yet has the power to foreshadow the arrival of the shark.
 The simplicity of the theme communicates the animal instinct.
 The theme is then intensified by an increase in volume (in music we call it ‘crescendo’).
 This reflects the energy of the shark and imminent danger.
 When a musical phrase is linked to a character it is called a ‘leitmotif’.
 It tells the audience the shark is near even when it has not yet swum onto screen.
 What does your shark sound like?

 Famous movie soundtracks set the scene and era

 There is so much to say about “My Heart Will Go On” from Titanic.
 Its solo haunting theme played by the tin whistle takes us back in time.
 It suggests the simpler lives of hard-working people.
 It also established a Celtic connection; the Titanic was built in Belfast.

-Movie soundtracks on piano have great impact, especially when performed on piano.
+Movie soundtracks have great impact, especially when performed on piano.
 The versatility of the piano (it provides both melody and accompaniment) makes it the most used instrument in film music besides strings and horns.
 After all, film-music reaches far deeper than words.
 Communicating these emotions is what makes playing the piano such a personal and vital part of life.
 It is why people love to play piano.